cibrandocampo/synology-transcoding/README.md

-# Synology transcoder optimizator for DSM 7.0

-## Small optimizations to improve the transcoding quality

-For this version, my NAS (DS720+) just transcode for medium quality in H.264 720p@15fps, and which makes the video look bumpy.

-This small plugin is developed to optimize it and be able to configure the video transcodification.
+# Video quality enhancer for Synology Photo 1.0.0-0182

+Unfortunately, the quality of the transcoding process for medium quality videos (for mobile devices) is poor.
+- Videos uploaded from the smartphone: H.264 baseline profile.
+- Videos uploaded on the web / samba: Framerate of 15fps.

+This tool aims to increase the quality of these videos without increasing the size or bitrate.
+To do this, a new transcoding is executed from the original file and the HEVC codec is used.
+Currently 90% of smartphones, laptops and tablets already support this codec.

 ## License